TheMarex/ba-thesis/text/6_simulator.md

 3. Inherent errors of the method

-As outline in the section about discrete time dynamic simulation, the physics of the system are formulated as input forces and constrains that need to be solved for the constraint forces.
+As outlined in section \ref{section:rigid-body-simulation}, the physics of the system are formulated as input forces and constraints that need to be solved for the constraint forces.
-Since \name{Bullet} uses the iterative approach described in section \ref{section:rigid-body-simulation}.
-Thus it is important to use a sufficient amount of iterations for each simulation step.
+Since \name{Bullet} uses the iterative approach described in section \ref{section:rigid-body-simulation}, it is important to use a sufficient amount of iterations for each simulation step.
 Another important parameter is the time step of each simulation step.
-Through experimental evaluation a simulation with 2000 solver iterations and a time step size of 1ms was sufficiently stable.
+Through experimental evaluation, a simulation with 2000 solver iterations and a time step size of 1ms was sufficiently stable.
 However since the number of iterations is very high and a lot of time steps are calculated during the simulation, numeric errors become significant.
 That made is necessary to enable using double precision floating point numbers for the values used during simulation.

-To decide which contact constrains are active for which points, \name{Bullet} must solve for object collisions.
+To decide which contact constraints are active for which points, \name{Bullet} must solve for object collisions.
 Depending on the objects involved different algorithms are used to calculate the contact points.
 Major gains in accuracy could be observed by replacing the feet and the floor with simple box shapes, instead using mesh based models.